-The prison was originally built to hold between 500 and 550 prisoners in cells that measured 3.65m x 2.13m.
+The prison was originally built to hold between 500 and 550 prisoners in single cells that measured 3.65m x 2.13m.

 It was the first prison in Ireland to be built according to “The Separate System”, intended to separate prisoners from each other with no communication between them.

 When originally designed, the prison did not contain gallows and the executions were carried out in public view until 1901.
-An execution chamber was constructed within the prison walls and used until the last of the hangings in 1961 when Robert McGladdery who was hanged for the murder of Pearl Gamble.
+An execution chamber was constructed within the prison walls and used until the last of the hangings in 1961 when Robert McGladdery who was executed for the murder of Pearl Gamble.

 The first recorded escape was in 1866.